 1. Assess the colony.

 The colony might include kittens and socialized cats.
-If you have time and resources, there’s a possibility that these cats can be fostered and adopted into homes.
+If you have the time and resources to do so, there’s a possibility that these cats can be fostered and adopted into homes.
 We have information on how to help socialized cats and kittens.

 2. Find a new outdoor home for all of the cats together.